 - B.S. in Materials Science and Engineering, Tsinghua University, 2004

 - Ph.D. in Materials Science and Engineering, MIT, 2009

 Electronic Materials; Nanotechnology; Photonic Materials; Semiconductors

-The group's main research theme focuses on novel materials and devices to exploit interactions of light with matter.
-Our work covers a wide spectrum of applications including:
+Professor Hu's research group's main research theme focuses on novel materials and devices to exploit interactions of light with matter.
+Their work covers a wide spectrum of applications including:

 - 2-D material photonic integration: 2-D materials offer many tantalizing properties that conventional optical materials do not possess.
 However, integration of these materials onto an integrated photonics platform can be challenging.
-Our group's work helps to address the challenge by developing new monolithic integration schemes on 2-D materials, enabling novel photonic devices with unprecedented performance.
+The Hu group addresses the challenge by developing new monolithic integration schemes on 2-D materials, enabling novel photonic devices with unprecedented performance.

 - Flexible photonics and polymer photonics: traditionally, photonic circuits are fabricated on rigid substrates such as semiconductors or glasses.
-The group have developed novel methods to make photonic devices flexible, stretchable and rugged without compromising their optical performance.
-We are exploring emerging applications of such devices in biomedical monitoring and high-speed data communications.
+The group has developed novel methods to make photonic devices flexible, stretchable, and rugged without compromising their optical performance.
+They are exploring emerging applications of such devices in biomedical monitoring and high-speed data communications.

-- Optics for solar energy: we have demonstrated novel optical architectures and module integration technologies that can effectively boost the efficiency of photovoltaic modules while maintaining a footprint and cost comparable to standard silicon flat panels.
+- Optics for solar energy: the Hu group has demonstrated novel optical architectures and module integration technologies that can effectively boost the efficiency of photovoltaic modules while maintaining a footprint and cost comparable to standard silicon flat panels.

-- Magneto-optical isolation: we are developing chip-scale one-way valves for photons that will become an integral part of next-generation optical communication and navigation systems.
+- Magneto-optical isolation: they are developing chip-scale one-way valves for photons that will become an integral part of next-generation optical communication and navigation systems.